Nushell 0.20

 We've tried to use a supported 'directories' crate, which has meant having to change until we found a supported one.
 This, unfortunately, means that this release moves the config location again.

 We're experimenting with using Zulip for our community chat and design discussions.
-If you want, you can try the server and tell us what you think (opens new window).
-If you'd rather we stick with Discord (opens new window), you can tell us that, too 😃
+If you want, you can try the server and tell us what you think.
+If you'd rather we stick with Discord, you can tell us that, too 😃

-We've put a survey to get feedback from you about Nushell (opens new window).
+We've put a survey to get feedback from you about Nushell.
 This will help us focus our efforts in the coming releases to refactor, trim, and polish Nu.
 Working with a large codebase is always a challenge, and recently we've been thinking through what features really make up the "core" Nu experience and what parts can be moved outside of Nu itself.
-This may mean making more things plugins, cutting back on the depedencies we use, and more.
+This may mean making more things plugins, cutting back on the dependencies we use, and more.
 Getting your feedback makes sure we have a clear picture for what the "core" of Nu is to most people.

 Even if you're just curious about Nushell but aren't using it, we'd love to hear from you.